CBD is one of many active compounds (cannabinoids) found in cannabis.

 Especially in your downtime.

 CBD, when combined with THC, has antidepressant properties, which regulate your emotional response and your general way of thinking.

 There are two ways for that to happen:

 When ingested, CBD activates 5-HT1A receptors.
 By doing so, it enables the brain to send more serotonin signals, thus reducing the anxiety and boosting your general mood.

-Also, studies suggest that CBD can stimulate hippocampal neurogenesis — a process through which a person’s hippocampus regenerates.
+Also, studies suggest that CBD can stimulate hippocampal neurogenesis—a process in which a person’s hippocampus regenerates.
 This is very important because people who suffer from depression and anxiety often have an underdeveloped hippocampus.

 CBD prevents nervous breakdowns and panic attacks

 According to Mental Health Daily, CBD has the ability to positively affect the nervous system after a traumatic experience.

 Let me explain:

 Whenever we get that fight or flight feeling, our autonomic nervous system gets altered — the sympathetic branch becomes more active than the parasympathetic branch.

 When CBD is administered shortly before or after a traumatic event, the balance of our nervous system is reset, which relieves current tension and can prevent the development of chronic anxiety symptoms.

 This, coupled with CBD’s neuroprotective properties, can help ensure that both your nervous system and your brain remain healthy for a long time to come.

-Bonus tip: you can use CBD oil for panic attacks, as well.
+Bonus tip: you can use CBD oil for preventing panic attacks, as well.